 News coverage is is one of the best ways to start building out your brand.
-Magazine and newspaper advertising can be expensive, especially for a small business with a limited marketing budget.
-However, you can still get your name into print through creative public relations.
+For small businesses with a limited marketing budget, newspaper and magazine advertising can be really expensive .
+However, you can still get your name into print media through few tips and creative public relations.

 1. Write Well About Your Business Story